-Note: Enrolment in courses requiring community or clinical placements will be limited to placements approved by the Joint Board of Studies: Health.
+Note: Enrolment in courses requiring community or clinical placements will be subject to approval of the relevant Programme Coordinator.

 4. Full-time/Part-time Enrolment

 A candidate may be enrolled for the Postgraduate Diploma in Health Sciences either on a full-time or part-time basis.
 A part-time candidate is one who, because of employment, health, family or other reasons, is unable to devote his or her full-time to study.
 Part-time enrolment requires the approval of the Dean of Education.